 This is a pan European, Climate KIC funded Pathfinder Project which investigates the potential for electric vehicles to be used to tackle transport poverty and reduce private transport emissions in outer city communities.

-This is a 2 year project funded by Innovate UK, which aims to enable mass market electric vehicle technology by reducing the mass of lithium-ion battery packs.
+This was a 2 year project funded by Innovate UK, which aims to enable mass market electric vehicle technology by reducing the mass of lithium-ion battery packs.
 The project is led by The Manufacturing Technology Centre and the consortium was formed of Unipart Manufacturing Electrovava, RDVS, CRR, Loughborough University, Cenex and Bluebird Innovation Group.

 The project created a light weight low cost battery pack, designed specifically for volume manufacturing.
 A whole life planning approach was adopted so that waste reduction could be achieved by designing the battery pack for disassembly manufacturing.